Using Chickens and Cover Crops to Control Weeds in Asparagus

 2) Does a barrier crop suppress quackgrass growth?
 Yes

 Marilyn and Rick were pleased with the results from the border crop experiment.
 The 10’ borders effectively blocked quackgrass from migrating into their asparagus fields.
 This was equally true whether the borders were seeded to oat, rye, or even annual vegetable crops.
 The Stanleys recommend the border be at least 4 feet wide and be tilled at least twice per season.

 Overall, Marilyn and Rick Stanley are pleased with their project’s outcomes and the SARE grant process: data collection was quick and easy, and while writing the report took some time, the SARE guidelines were very helpful.
 The grant covered all trial expenses and helped them solve a key problem on their farm.
 To date, they continue to use weeder chickens and border crops in asparagus fields with great success.
 The next step could be to apply for a new SARE grant: would the chickens be effective in raspberries too?

-For more information, see the Stanley’s SARE project description and reports.
+For more information about this project, see the Stanley’s SARE project description and reports.